GabeScott/standard-works-vault/General Conference/1981 October - The Honored Place of Woman.md

 Sound principles and eternal truths need to be frequently repeated so that we do not forget their application nor become dissuaded by other arguments.

 The world is increasing in wickedness.
 Temptations are greater than they have ever been in the memory of any of us.
 In the face of these conditions—and they will get worse—President Spencer W. Kimball said in an address to Regional Representatives:

 “Relief Society leaders and teachers should ask, how can we help the wife and mother understand the dignity and worth of her role in the divine process of motherhood?
-How can we help her make her home a place of love and learning, a place of refuge and refinement?”
-(Ensign, May 1978, p.
+How can we help her make her home a place of love and learning, a place of refuge and refinement?” (*Ensign,* May 1978, p.
 101.)

 We must ever keep in mind that it is the design of Satan to thwart the plan of our Eternal Father.
-The plan of the adversary is to destroy the youth of the Church—the “rising generation,” as the Book of Mormon calls them (see Alma 5:49)—and to destroy the family unit.
+The plan of the adversary is to destroy the youth of the Church—the “rising generation,” as the Book of Mormon calls them (see [[Alma 5.49|Alma 5:49]])—and to destroy the family unit.

 In the beginning, God placed a woman in a companion role with the priesthood.
-God said, “It was not good that the man should be alone; wherefore, I will make an help meet for him.”
-(Moses 3:18.)
+God said, “It was not good that the man should be alone; wherefore, I will make an help meet for him.” ([[Moses 3.18|Moses 3:18]].)

 Woman was given to man as an helpmeet.
 That complementary association is ideally portrayed in the eternal marriage of our first parents—Adam and Eve.
 They labored together; they had children together; they prayed together; and they taught their children the gospel together.
 This is the pattern God would have all righteous men and women imitate.